 We are dedicated to expanding the University’s eminence through four areas of activity: we extend the reach of the University’s inquiry and impact through professional studies programs in newly emerging, multi-disciplinary fields; we span the continuum of higher education to offer new entry points for learning; we support the tradition of rigorous inquiry for diverse audiences in the liberal arts; and we experiment by exploring, developing, and implementing pioneering modalities and approaches to teaching and learning.
 In addition, Graham serves as an instrument of innovation in areas of University-wide strategic importance with a particular emphasis on online pedagogy and digital engagement.

-Graham is thrilled to be celebrating the 125th anniversary of continuing education at the University of Chicago this academic year.
+Graham is thrilled to celebrate over 125 years and honored to be the first continuing education unit in a university in the United States.
 We invite you to explore our programs and offerings and while you engage with us we trust you will sense our great respect for our rich heritage as well as our significant commitment to serving as the center of innovative lifelong learning at the University of Chicago.

 Mark R. Nemec